How to repair Grub 2 Boot Loader on Ubuntu

 For even more specialized options, you may choose the “GRUB options” tab that contains problem-specific solution settings like for “no signal/out of range” error, or the “out of disk” error.
 The best part is the ease with which new kernel boot parameters can be added from this menu.
 All of the most commonly used additional parameters are included as options, as shown in the following screenshot.

 It is important to note that Boot Repair is also available as a bootable ISO disk (live CD or live USB) (http://sourceforge.net/p/boot-repair-cd/home/Home/).
 There are many cases of broken Grub installations when these live images may come in handy, so keeping them in your drawer as proactive prevention of data and time loss is wise.

 If all of the above fails, keep in mind that Grub 2.0 settings are stored in /etc/default/grub, so if you open it with a text editor as root, you will be able to edit the options and enable or disable the various settings.
 In this configuration file, you will find some options that are not available in Boot Repair, so knowing that what you do in the tool reflects here is important.
-For any changes to take effect, you should “Save” the file and run “update-grub” afterwards to update the /boot/grub/grub.cfg file that is were Grub reads its settings from.
+For any changes to take effect, you should “Save” the file and run “update-grub” afterward to update the /boot/grub/grub.cfg file which is were Grub reads its settings from.
 Good luck!